 1) Lovesac shares their gratitude

 It’s always nice to feel appreciated.
-In this simple note from the CEO and co-founder, Lovesac expresses gratitude to their most loyal customers and wishes them a happy Thanksgiving day.
+In this simple note from the CEO and co-founder, furniture store Lovesac expresses gratitude to their most loyal customers and wishes them a happy Thanksgiving day.

 Source: Lovesac email

-2) Laura makes use of personalized product recommendations
+2) Laura Canada makes use of personalized product recommendations

-In the Thanksgiving email example below, the company Laura includes personalized product recommendations in the section “We think you’ll also love”.
+In the Thanksgiving email example below, womenswear retailer Laura Canada includes personalized product recommendations in the section “We think you’ll also love”.
 This helpful content will aid customers in their Thanksgiving prep and help them avoid feeling overwhelmed by focusing in on what they need and want based on previous purchase and browse behavior.